-We are continuing our programme of safety inspections in a further 18 cemeteries across the area in 2018/19.
+We are continuing our programme of safety inspections in cemeteries across the Scottish Borders.

 Churches and graveyards

 We manage and maintain 154 cemeteries and churchyards.
 We offer a fully comprehensive service to anyone requiring advice or assistance with this matter.